+www.multco.us/budget • Financial and Budget Policies 19

+Other FundBalance

+are he

+funds in a pricompli

+that arBalancesin a pricompli

+compli

+that arPolicy StatementThe Go

+statem

+accour

+the use

+classifi

-Other Fund Balances Balances also exist in funds other than the General Fund.
+Balances also exist in funds other than the General Fund.
 These fund balances are held for a variety of purposes.
 For example, balances in capital project funds may represent the unspent portion of projects approved by the Board in a prior year's budget.
 Balances may exist in debt service funds to ensure compliance with bond covenants.
 Other fund balances account for reserves that are held for asset replacement.

-Policy Statement The Government Accounting Standards Board (GASB) has developed a statement - known as GASB 54 - that defines how fund balances are assigned for financial reporting purposes.
-It is the policy of the County to adhere to the GASB 54 guidelines and the following fund balance designations have been established.
-Restricted - for resources constrained on use by externally imposed creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
-Committed - for resources constrained on use authorized by the Board of County Commissioners via board resolution or County ordinance.
-Resources will be committed prior to June 30th and the amount may be determined at a subsequent date.
-Assigned - for constraints on resources reported in the governmental funds outside of the General fund. • Unassigned - for fund balances not reported in any other category.
-Assignment of resources to these categories is reported on the Combining Balance Sheet for each fund in the County's Comprehensive Annual Financial Report (CAFR).
-Status The County is fully compliant with this policy.
+The Government Accounting Standards Board (GASB) has developed a statement - known as GASB 54 - that clarifies how fund balances are accounted for financial reporting purposes.
+The standard aims to enhance the usefulness of fund balance information by providing clearer fund balance classifications that can be more consistently applied.

+It is the policy of the County to adhere to the GASB 54 guidelines and the following fund balance classifications that have been established.

+- Restricted for resources constrained on use by externally imposed creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Committed for resources constrained on use authorized by the Board of County Commissioners via board resolution or County ordinance.
+For the purposes of the GASB statement, resolutions and ordinances are considered to be equally binding.
+Resources will be committed prior to June 30th and the amount may be determined at a subsequent date. - Assigned for resources reported in the governmental funds outside of the General fund that are not otherwise restricted or committed.
+Assigned balances represent the residual balance in funds other than the General Fund and are approved as part of the annual budget process. - Unassigned for fund balances not reported in any other category.
+Unassigned fund balances will only be reported in funds other than the General Fund.
+An unassigned fund balance occurs when restrictions and commitments of resources are greater than the fund balance in total.
-Internal Service Funds

-The purpose of establishing internal service funds is to identify and allocate costs related to the provision of specific goods and services within the County.

-Internal Service funds will be used to account for business operations and charge for goods or services provided to other departments or agencies on a cost-reimbursement basis.
-Periodically the rates charged will be compared to other public or private sector operations to ensure that pricing is competitive.
-The internal service fund charges will include asset replacement charges (depreciation) to ensure that adequate funds will be available to purchase replacement assets.

-The charges may include a contingency or reserve amount not to exceed 10% as recommended in the Auditor's 2011 Financial Condition Report (http://web.multco.us/sites/default/files/auditor/documents/financial_condition_report_2011.pdf) to ensure that service reimbursements charged to other departments are maintained at a relatively constant level.
-Rates will be trued up on an annual basis, thereby eliminating excess reserves.

-Unreserved fund balances in Internal Services funds will be reported on annually as part of the report to the Board on the Comprehensive Annual Financial Report.
+Accounting for resources in these categories is reported on the Combining Balance Sheet for each governmental fund type in the County's Comprehensive Annual Financial Report (CAFR).